justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

 In this example we map the standard C++ exception to a new Python exception.
 The new exception is called ``StdException`` and is derived from the standard Python exception ``Exception``.

+An exception may be annotated with :xanno:`Default` to specify that it should be caught by default if there is no ``throw`` clause.

 .. directive:: %ExportedDoc